Oto Klempíř

-Oto Klempíř (born 20 May 1963) is a Czech musician and politician serving as a member of the Chamber of Deputies for Motorists for Themselves since 2025.
+Oto Klempíř (born 20 May 1963) is a Czech musician and politician, who has served as the Czech Minister of Culture in the third cabinet of Andrej Babiš since December 2025.
+He has been a member of the Chamber of Deputies for Motorists for Themselves since 2025.
 From 1989 to 2025, he was a frontman and lyricist for J.A.R.
 He has also written lyrics for Dan Bárta, Kamil Střihavka, Helena Vondráčková, Iveta Bartošová and Olympic.

-From February 1984 to September 1985, Klempíř was an agent for the Czechoslovak state security service (StB).
+From February 1984 to September 1985, Klempíř was registered as a secret collaborator (informant) for the Czechoslovak state security service (StB) under the code name 'Olda'.